 In Bachillerato (higher secondary education), in the field of English language learning, there have been conferences with Sweden, an experience told by Carmen Ansede, who directed the sessions.
 "We see videoconference as a way of working on language, as real communication with other people.
-We have carried out experiences with a Swedish institute and with the Technical Institute of Easo, and we want to extend the experience with other countries like Denmark or Poland for next year."
+We have carried out experiences with a Swedish institute and with the Technical Lactive of Eace, and we want to extend the extendity Technical Institute of Easo, and we want to extend the experience with other countries like Denmark or Poland for next year."

 ce with other countries like Denmark or Poland for next year."
 Having these resources in the centre is a great advantage, since it is a highly motivating practice for students and teachers.
-"You carry out team works with students and teachers from other cultures, putting into practice multiculturalism.
+"You carry out team works with students and teachers from other cul-tures, putting into practice multiculturalism.
 Students have to prepare the videoconference topics, so they also work on current issues, besides language.
 The work is made by all the students and then some volunteers go to the videoconference.
-This is so innovative and beautiful that I do not want them to be forced; I prefer them to decide to know the system," points out Carmen
+This is so innovative and beautiful that I do not want them to be forced: I prefer them to decide to know the system " points out forced; I prefer them to decide to know the system," points out Carmen

-In fact, videoconference is one of the most highly valued activities by students.
+In fact, videoconference is one of the most highly valued activi-ties by students.
 Besides having a good time, they also learn and get to know new technologies.
 Zubiri-Manteo has carried out, until now, an average of six videoconferences per year, a practice that they want to continue fostering in the different cycles.